LabPy/lantz/docs/faq.rst

 How do I start?
 ---------------

-Getting started is a good place.
+The :ref:`tutorial` is a good place.

 I want to help.
 What can I do?
 ------------------------------

-Please send comments and bug reports allowing us to make the code and documentation better.
+Please send comments and bug reports allowing us to make the code and documentation better to the `issue tracker in GitHub`_

 If you want to contribute with code, the drivers are a good place to start.
 If you have a programmed a new driver o improved an existing one, let us know.